 A new temporary ileostomy is brought out onto the abdominal surface where the face one was.
 This allows the J-pouch and where it is sewn to the anus to heal properly.

-In about six weeks, after healing and regaining your strength, you will be scheduled for an X-ray procedure to study the J-pouch.
+In about six weeks, after healing and regaining your strength, you will be scheduled for an x-ray procedure to study the J-pouch.
 A catheter is placed into the anus to instill a small amount of contrast solution into the reservoir to make certain the areas have completely healed.
 You will then be taught how to begin fluid "challenges" once a day.
-You will be instructed to place a soft flexible catheter into the anus and reservoir and instill water once a day.
-You will be encouraged to hold the water for 15-30 minutes if possible, then sit on the toilet and empty it out.
-The amount of water will be increased every week to the let the reservoir slowly increase the amount it can hold.
-This will help decrease the amount of times you need to go to the bathroom once the ileostomy is surgically closed and stool is passing; through the anus.
+You will be instructed to place a soft flexible catheter into the anus and reservoir, and instill water once a day.
+You will be encouraged to hold the water for 15 to 30 minutes if possible, then sit on the toilet and empty it out.
+The amount of water will be increased every week to let the reservoir slowly increase the amount it can hold.
+This will help decrease the amount of times you need to go to the bathroom once the ileostomy is surgically closed and stool is passing through the anus.
 This will also improve your initial success at holding the stool and avoiding accidents.
-See for details.

 Ileostomy is closed: This is called the "takedown" because the end of the ileum, which made the ileostomy stoma, is taken down from the abdomen wall and connected to the ileoanal reservoir.
 The old stoma site on the abdomen is now sutured closed.
 The intestinal output ("poop") can now flow directly into the internal pouch and be emptied out of the body through the anus.

-The procedure usually takes 4 to 5 hours, depending on your condition.
+The procedure usually takes four to five hours, depending on your condition.
 The operation is done through the same incisions as the previous surgery.

 The ostomy site is closed with black sutures and then covered with gauze and tape.
-These sutures will be removed at your first follow-up visit (10-15 days after the surgery).
+These sutures will be removed at your first follow-up visit (10 to 15 days after the surgery).
 It does not hurt to have the sutures removed.

-It is not uncommon to have 8-12 watery-like stools per day in the first few weeks after surgery.
+It is not uncommon to have eight to 12 watery-like stools per day in the first few weeks after surgery.
 You no longer have your colon for water absorption.
 It is important that you drink plenty of fluids to prevent dehydration.
-The natural enlargement of the reservoir, increased water absorption, and greater muscle control of your anus may take between 6 to 12 months to reach its potential.
+The natural enlargement of the reservoir, increased water absorption, and greater muscle control of your anus may take between six to 12 months to reach its potential.

-The two stage procedure combines the first and second stages of the three stage procedure into one longer operation (about 7 -8 hours).
-The second surgery is the "ostomy takedown" and it is the same surgery as the third stage of the three stage procedure.
+The two-stage procedure combines the first and second stages of the three-stage procedure into one longer operation (about 7 to 8 hours).
+The second surgery is the "ostomy takedown," and it is the same surgery as the third stage of the three stage procedure.